-A cluster of desert islands tucked into Kenya’s north coast, Lamu and its neighbours have a special appeal that many visitors find irresistible.
-Together they form a separate spectrum of Swahili culture, a world apart from the beaches of Mombasa and Malindi.
+A cluster of desert islands tucked into Kenya’s north coast, the Lamu archipelago has long held an irresistible appeal for visitors.
+Together these islands form a separate spectrum of Swahili culture, a world apart from the beaches of Mombasa and Malindi.

-Lamu island itself, most people’s single destination, still has plenty to recommend it, despite the inevitable sprouting of satellite dishes, cybercafés and souvenir shops.
-It has the archipelago’s best beach and its two main towns, Lamu and Shela.
-Manda island, directly opposite, is little visited except as Lamu’s gateway to the outside world (the airstrip), though its own beach is beautiful and there are several delightful places to stay.
+For now, however, Lamu island, most people’s single destination, still has plenty to recommend it.
+Here you will find the archipelago’s best beach and its two main towns, Lamu and Shela.
+Manda island, directly opposite, is little visited except as Lamu’s gateway to the outside world (the airstrip), though its own beach is beautiful and there are a few delightful places to stay.
 Pate island, accessible by dhow or motorboat, but completely off the tourism radar, makes a fascinating excursion if you have a week or more in the area.